WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **platform as a service**

-* aws will literally do everything for you, but you have **full control of underlying resources created**
+* aws will literally do everything for you, but **you have full control of underlying resources created**

+- will automatically scale your app

+* **no additional charge, you only pay for the resources which were provisioned**

 ### CloudWatch